 Some state laws require biotechnology companies to comply with the biotechnology industry's voluntary compliance guidelines and the relevant compliance guidance promulgated by the federal government and may require drug manufacturers to report information related to payments and other transfers of value to physicians and other healthcare providers or marketing expenditures.
 Some state laws require biotechnology companies to report information on the pricing of certain drug products.
 State and foreign laws also govern the privacy and security of health information in some circumstances, many of which differ from each other in significant ways and often are not preempted by HIPAA, thus complicating compliance efforts.
-For instance, the collection and use of health data in the UK and the European Union is governed by the GDPR (and in the UK, retained GDPR following Brexit as well as the Data Protection Act 2018), which extends the geographical scope of European Union data protection law to non-European Union entities under certain conditions, tightens existing European Union data protection principles, creates new obligations for companies and new rights for individuals.
-Failure to comply with the GDPR may result in substantial fines and other administrative penalties.
+For instance, the collection and use of health data in the U.K. and the European Union is governed by the GDPR.
+From January 1, 2021, companies that offer goods or services to U.K. residents have to comply with the United Kingdom GDPR (the "U.K. GDPR") when receiving personal data from the U.K..
+The U.K. GDPR and the amended U.K. Data Protection Act 2018 retain the GDPR in United Kingdom national law extend the geographical scope of the data protection law to non-European Union entities under certain conditions, tighten existing data protection principles, and create new obligations for companies and new rights for individuals.
+The relationship between the U.K. and the EU in relation to certain aspects of data protection law remains unclear, and it is unclear how U.K. data protection laws and regulations will develop in the medium to longer term.
+Failure to comply with the GDPR or U.K. GDPR may result in substantial fines and other administrative penalties.
 In addition, on June 28, 2018, the State of California enacted the California Consumer Privacy Act, or CCPA, which took effect on January 1, 2020.
 The CCPA creates individual privacy rights for California consumers and increases the privacy and security obligations of entities handling certain personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-The CCPA may increase our compliance costs and potential liability, and similar laws have been proposed at the federal level and in other states.
+Additionally, California voters approved a new privacy law, the CPRA, in the November 3, 2020 election.
+Effective in most material respects on January 1, 2023, the CPRA will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
+The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
+The CCPA and CPRA may increase our compliance costs and potential liability, and similar laws have been proposed at the federal level and passed in other states, such as Nevada, Virginia and Colorado.
+The Nevada Privacy Law took effect on October 1, 2019, while the Virginia and Colorado laws will become effective on January 1, 2023 and July 1, 2023 respectively.